Essential Rules for Renting a Room in Your House: 12 Things You Need to Know

 • A background and credit check to ensure they’re financially responsible.

 • Contacting previous landlords for references.
-This will give you insights into the applicant's behavior as a tenant, such as their timeliness in paying rent and how well they maintained their previous rental space.
+This will give you insights into the applicant’s rental history, such as their timeliness in paying rent and how well they maintained their previous rental space.

 • Noting red flags.
 For example, an applicant who has a history of eviction or prompting noise complaints may indicate that they aren’t a suitable tenant.